 Many Oculus users report that the problem can be solved simply by moving the joystick around and blowing near the edges to remove the debris.
 However, if you’d rather not relive any memories of those out-of-breath struggles from the era of cartridge gaming, you could try using a can of compressed air instead.

 Contact Meta Support

 Unfortunately, if replacing your batteries and cleaning your controllers haven't solved your joystick drifting woes, then there's nothing else you can do on your end.
-You'll need to contact Meta Support and submit a support ticket.
-Your controller might have to get officially repaired or replaced completely.
+You'll need to contact Meta Support (opens in new tab)and submit a support ticket, and your controller might have to get officially repaired or replaced entirely.

 Do all Oculus controllers get joystick drift?

 If your Oculus controller hasn't had issues with joystick drift yet, don't worry — it's possible that it might never happen.
 Joystick drifting is a common and widespread problem, but it isn't completely universal.
 The cause of joystick drifting is usually something easily fixed, and regularly cleaning your controller can help prevent drifting.

 That said, not every instance of joystick drifting is something caused by the player; if the steps in this guide haven't helped with your drifting, then the problem likely isn't something that could have been prevented.
 Sometimes joysticks get worn out over time with regular usage; other times, the controller could just be faulty.
 If you have to ship your Oculus controller off for repair, you can always try using an alternative controller with your Oculus Quest or Meta Quest 2 in the meantime.

 Joystick drift can plague any controller, but it doesn't detract from the Quest 2's enjoyment.
 Its wireless, hassle-free setup makes it a great VR headset worthy of its price.